 Loud & Clear: Family Conversations is written by our member attorneys and guests for individuals with disabilities and their families.
 We tackle the day-to-day and long-range issues that affect the quality of life.
 Readers are welcome to comment on the discussion, though we can not answer legal questions here.
 For answers to specific legal questions, please find an attorney in our Directory.

-This post was written by Tara Anne Pleat, Esq., and Edward V. Wilcenski, Esq., of Wilcenski Pleat Law, with offices in Clifton Park and Queensbury, New York.
-Her practice includes special needs planning and administration, traditional estate planning and elder law.
+This post was co-authored by Tara Anne Pleat, Esq., and Edward V. Wilcenski, Esq., of Wilcenski Pleat Law, with offices in Clifton Park and Queensbury, New York.
+Tara’s practice includes special needs planning and administration, traditional estate planning and elder law.
 Ed, who is a past president of the Special Needs Alliance, focuses on special needs planning, elder law, and estate planning.